piegope/doc/docs/en/rdm/windows/concepts/basic-concepts/password-management.md

   title: Password management
   description: "{{ en.RDM }} uses its powerful capabilities to store and manage all passwords, credentials and privileged accounts in a safe and secure password {{ en.VLT }}, providing incomparable control and visibility over your IT environment."
 ---
 {{ en.RDM }} provides powerful capabilities to store and manage passwords, credentials, and privileged accounts in a single interface, giving you unique control and visibility over your IT environment.
-Link to session and save time with one-click updates across entries, and with secure credential injection, avoid exposing passwords to users at all.
+Link to existing sessions and save time with one-click updates across entries.
+With secure credential injection, avoid exposing passwords to users at all.

 ### Related topics
 * [Create an entry](/rdm/windows/commands/edit/entries/creating-new-entry/)